ACanalejo/ebpc_unilu2023/README.md

 - The deadline for submitting the response paper is the **Sunday before the corresponding session at noon (12:00)**.

-- Students cannot send papers for *session 1* and *session 14*, which are free-readings sessions.
+- Students cannot send papers for *session 01* and *session 14*, which are free-readings sessions.
+See [Course schedule].

 - One of the response papers must be submitted for a session before the **spring break (10-16th April)** and one afterwards.

-- The response papers cannot be sent for the same session as the student's presentation.
+- The response papers cannot be sent for the same session as the student's presentation or discussion.

 - The file must be in Word.
 The title should include the session's number followed by the student's surname in capital letters and the response paper number (either 1 or 2).
 For example: *session04_CANALEJO_1*

 #### 4. Conduct one presentation.

 Presentations can be done alone or in groups of two or three students, depending on the number of students taking the course.
-The schedule will be decided upon the **introductory session**.
+The schedule will be decided upon the session [Introduction to the course].

 Presenters must critically re-examine the mandatory readings of the session to locate a troubling or unsatisfactory element, then propose a solution including a theoretical motivation and a feasible research design.
 A discussion of the proposal will follow the presentation.
 Presenters must upload the slides of the presentation **at least 24 hours before the presentation** to the *Presentations* folder in OLAT to allow the discussant to prepare.
+The file with the presentation slides can be in the preferred format of the presenter (e.g., ppt, pdf, etc.).
+The title should include the session's number followed by the student's surname in capital letters.
+For example: *session06_CANALEJO*. **The presentation should last between 15 and 25 minutes ($\approx$ 20 minutes)**.

-For more information, see the section **X**.
+For more information, see the section [Guidelines for the presentation].
 The use of this presentation to develop an independent research project is encouraged (e.g. future seminar papers or thesis).

+*Sessions 01, 02 and 14* are free from presentations.

 #### 5. Serve as discussant of one presentation.

 Each presentation will be assigned a discussant.
-The discussant must study the research proposal of the presenters in advance and provide feedback after the presentation.
+The discussant must study the research proposal of the presenter(s) in advance and provide feedback after the presentation ($\approx$ **5 minutes**).
 The feedback must be constructive.
 It should be directed to clarify the proposal's main concepts and propose ways to improve the design.
+The questions of the discussant should serve to guide the discussion among the presenter and the rest of the audience, but the audience can (should) raise their own questions too.

 #### 6. Participate actively in class.